YusufAbdurrahmann/YusufAbdurrahmann/README.md

 ### <h3>👨‍💻 Machine Learning Engineer | 🤖 Passionate about AI | 📚 Always Learning </h3>

 I'm a passionate Machine Learning Engineer with a solid foundation in Computer Science.
 Currently working on building and deploying advanced AI systems.
-I’m always exploring new technologies and expanding my skillset in Machine Learning, AI, and Machine Learning.
+I’m always exploring new technologies and expanding my skillset in Machine Learning, and AI

 ## <h3>🧑‍💼 Talking about personal stuffs</h3>